barentsen/meteorpy/README.rst

 Meteorpy
 =======

-Meteorpy is a package intended to contain a set of useful functions for meteor science.
+Meteorpy is an open-source package intended to contain a set of useful functions for meteor science.

+Author: Geert Barentsen (www.barentsen.be)
+License: GPL